 The MA History of Design and Curatorial Studies curriculum offers practical and theoretical instruction in researching and displaying interiors and design objects such as furniture, ceramics, metalwork, textiles, and works in other media.
 New courses on curatorial studies and courses exploring the history of design in social and cultural context reflect the program’s broadened scope and relevance.
-They can also study abroad or pursue their degree at Parsons Paris,

 Students complete the 42 required credits in two years of full-time study or three to four years of part-time study.
 At the renovated Cooper Hewitt, graduate students have opportunities to curate exhibitions, create programming for the public, and produce interpretive materials — all of which provide essential hands-on experience in museum and curatorial practices.
 Access to the Smithsonian’s Design Library, New School library holdings, and the library consortium enriches object-based research.